Excursions, boat trips, and a millennium-old history to discover.

-An itinerary… for those who love cycling, but also for those wishing to approach this sport in the open air.
+This is an itinerary… for those who love cycling, but also for those wishing to approach this sport in the open air.

-An itinerary… for all dreamers and art lovers
+This itinerary is suggested for all dreamers and art lovers

-Have you ever dreamed of spending a nice sunny day on a boat, sunbathing and swinging with the sea?
+Have you ever dreamed of spending a nice sunny day on a boat, sunbathing, and swinging with the sea?

 The chances for a small cruise are many and various, you can set sail from Rimini, Cattolica, Bellaria, and Misano.
-Whatever excursion you choose, just remember to bring a strong sunscreen and a hat.
-The sun on a boat is not the same of the land: you wouldn’t want a sunburn.
+Whatever excursion you choose, just remember to bring strong sunscreen and a hat.
+The sun on a boat is not the same as the land: you wouldn’t want a sunburn.